What is AI class 10 | CBSE 417

 Air Conditioner

-An air conditioner can be turned on and off remotely with the help of internet but still needs a human touch.
-This is an example of Internet of Things (IoT).
-Also, every now and then we get to know about robots which might follow a path or maybe can avoid obstacles but need to be primed accordingly each time.
+An air conditioner can be turned on and off remotely with the help of the internet, but it still needs a human.
+This is an example of the Internet of Things (IoT).
+Also, every now and then, we get to know about robots that might follow a path or maybe can avoid obstacles, but need to be primed each time accordingly.

-We also get to see a lot of projects which can automate our surroundings with the help of sensors.
-Here too, since the bot or the automation machine is not trained with any data, it does not count as AI.
+We also get to see a lot of projects that can automate our surroundings with the help of sensors.
+Here, too, since the bot or the automation machine is not trained with any data, it does not count as AI.

-Also, it would be valid to say that not all the devices which are termed as “smart” are AI-enabled.
-For example, a TV does not become AI-enabled if it is a smart one, it gets the power of AI when it is able to think and process on its own.
+Moreover, it is valid to say that not all devices labeled as “smart” are AI-enabled.
+For example, a smart TV does not become AI-enabled by default.
+It gains AI capabilities only when it can think and process information on its own.

-Robotics and AI can definitely open the doors to humanoids and self-driving cars, AI when merged with Internet of things can give rise to cloud computing of data and remote access of AI tools, automation along with AI can help in achieving voice automated homes and so on.
-Such integrations can help us get the best of both worlds
+Robotics and AI can definitely open the doors to humanoids and self-driving cars, AI when merged with Internet of things can give rInternetloud computing of data and remote access of AI tools, automation along with AI can help in achieving voice automated homes and so on.
+Such integrations can help us get the best of both worlds.

 How to say a machine is AI

-A machine is considered to be AI if it can apply the 3 domains of AI that are DataComputer Vision and Natural Language Processing.
+A machine is considered to be AI if it can apply the three domains of AI that are DataComputer Vision and Natural Language Processing.